hackgptdeveloper/hackgptdeveloper.github.io/_posts/2025-03-27-Time_Series_Database.md

 - **For financial analytics:** kdb+, QuestDB
 - **For real-time analytics:** Apache Druid, ClickHouse
 - **For long-term storage & scalability:** OpenTSDB, TimescaleDB

-Would you like a deeper technical comparison or benchmark results? 🚀